 Setup OpenCV and Android Studio with NDK support

-In this tutorial, I will demonstrate how to configure the renowned computer vision library, OpenCV, with the current Android Studio version (3.0.1).
-Let’s get started.
-The compiled version of OpenCV which supports Android is available at OpenCV Homepage.
+In this tutorial, I’ll walk you through configuring the renowned computer vision library, OpenCV, with Android Studio (version 3.0.1 at the time of writing).
+Let’s dive in.
+The precompiled OpenCV build for Android is available at the OpenCV Homepage.
 Download and extract it.
-Please note that to test the application properly on the mobile devices, the OpenCV Manager has to be installed.
+Note that to test the application properly on mobile devices, you’ll need to install the OpenCV Manager.

-In another tutorial, I will talk about how to compile our own OpenCV library and put it to Android Studio since the pre-compiled library misses some interesting and important components, e.g, the SIFT features and other licensed algorithms.
+In a future tutorial, I’ll cover how to compile your own OpenCV library and integrate it with Android Studio, since the precompiled distribution omits some interesting and important components—namely SIFT features and other patent-encumbered algorithms.

 Creating a new Android project with NDK support